1972 Australian Open – Women's singles

 Virginia Wade defeated Evonne Goolagong in the final, 6–4, 6–4 to win the women's singles tennis title at the 1972 Australian Open.
+It was her second major singles title.
+Wade was making her tournament debut.

-Margaret Court was the three-time reigning champion, but did not compete that year.
+Margaret Court was the three-time reigning champion, but did not compete this year due to pregnancy.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.